salehff21/mentalhealthapp/README.md

  # 🧠📱 MentalHealthApp
-*A Mobile Application for Monitoring Mental Health Using Artificial Intelligence*
+*A Mobile Application for Monitoring Mental Health Using On-Device Rule-Based Analysis*

 ---

 ## 📌 Overview
-**MentalHealthApp** is a mobile application designed to help users monitor their mental health daily using **AI-based analysis** of questionnaire responses.
+**MentalHealthApp** is a mobile application designed to help users **monitor their mental wellbeing on a daily basis** through a simple questionnaire and **on-device intelligent analysis**.

-The app focuses on key psychological indicators such as **mood, stress, sleep quality, and energy level**, and provides users with **instant feedback, trends, and general recommendations**.
+The app focuses on key psychological indicators such as **mood, stress, sleep quality, and energy level**, and provides users with **instant feedback, visual trends, and general wellbeing recommendations** – all processed locally on the device using rule-based logic.

 > ⚠️ *Note:* This application is intended for **self-awareness and wellbeing support only**.
 > It is **not a medical diagnostic or treatment tool**.